-In the data collection stage, for each task $\mathcal{T}^i$, transition samples are collected for a fixed number of episodes to build a task-specific replay buffer $\mathcal{H}^{(i)}$ using the policy $\pi_\theta$ and the context encoder $q_\phi$ trained in the previous iteration.
-The original PEARL algorithm uses $\pi_\theta (\cdot | s_t, \bold{z}^i)$, conditioned on the current latent context variable $\bold{z}^i$, to generate a control action when collecting transition samples as in line 13.
-However, another policy can be used instead because PEARL is an off-policy algorithm.
-Exploiting the off-policy nature of PEARL, we propose to use MPC with probability $\varepsilon$ to generate an action if a predefined event occurs.
-In particular, our MPC module is carefully designed to predict the motion of dynamic obstacles via GPR (line 9--11) and to avoid collisions via CVaR constraints as presented in Section~\ref{sec:LMPC}.
-Note that the MPC module complements PEARL, which is a model-free algorithm, by producing a high-performance control action through an effective use of the system model~\eqref{robot_dyn} in the current and predicted situations.
-In the end of each episode, the context $\bold{c}^i$ is sampled from the replay buffer $\mathcal{H}^{(i)}$ (line 16) and accordingly a new latent context variable $\bold{z}^i$ is sampled from the posterior $q_\phi(\bold{z} | \bold{c}^i)$ (line 17).
+In the data collection stage, for each task $\mathcal{T}^i$, transition samples are collected for a fixed number of episodes to build a task-specific replay buffer $\mathcal{H}^i$ using the policy $\pi_\theta$ and the context encoder $q_\phi$ trained in the previous iteration.
+The original PEARL algorithm uses $\pi_\theta (\cdot | s_t, \bold{z}^i)$, conditioned on the current latent variable $\bold{z}^i$, to generate a control action when collecting transition samples (line 13).
+However, another policy can be used instead as PEARL is an off-policy algorithm.
+Exploiting this feature, we propose to use a randomization layer that activates MPC with probability $\varepsilon$ to generate an action if a predefined event occurs.
+In particular, our MPC module is carefully designed to predict the motion of dynamic obstacles via GPR and to avoid collisions via CVaR constraints as presented in Section~\ref{sec:LMPC} {(line 9--11)}.
+Note that the MPC complements PEARL, which is a model-free algorithm, by producing a high-performance control action through effective use of the system model~\eqref{robot_dyn} in the current and predicted situations.
+At the end of each episode, the context $\bold{c}^i$ is sampled from the replay buffer $\mathcal{H}^i$ (line 16), and accordingly, a new latent context variable $\bold{z}^i$ is sampled from the posterior $q_\phi(\cdot| \bold{c}^i)$ (line 17).
 This process is repeated to construct replay buffers for all tasks.